MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-trezor-with-mew.md

 ## **How Do I Restore My Trezor to a New Device?**

-Trezor made a clear and easy to follow guide on how to restore your Trezor device [here][trezorSupport].
+Trezor made a [clear and easy to follow guide][trezorSupport] on how to restore your Trezor device.

 ## **Troubleshooting**